opendcs/opendcs/docs/source/legacy-resevap-computation.rst

 difference between the change in thermal energy and the total (net) energy input (should be ~0), and the reservoir surface area.

-A recommendation has been added to `Appendix 4`_: Recommendations, to prevent the generation of these files unless ResEvap is being run in a debug mode.

 Evaporation Computations
 ------------------------